tarsimelinda/super-mario-style-game/README.md

 - modular CSS for a clean UI structure
 - a full **REST API** built with Spring Boot 3
 - MongoDB persistence for players and game data
-- request validation, DTOs, error handling
+- DTOs, validation, global exception handling
 - Unit tests for the service layer using **JUnit 5 + Mockito**
-- token-based backend protection using a custom **DevTokenFilter** and request-level header security.
+- server-side rate limiting for security

 The goal is to demonstrate a clean, maintainable, testable application with modern tooling across both the frontend and backend.